polysemy-research/polysemy/README.md

   to start thinking about polysemy.
 - Sandy Maguire, the author, gave a talk on some of the [performance implementation](https://www.youtube.com/watch?v=-dHFOjcK6pA)
-- He have also written [some](http://reasonablypolymorphic.com/blog/freer-higher-order-effects/)
+- He has also written [some](http://reasonablypolymorphic.com/blog/freer-higher-order-effects/)
   [blog posts](http://reasonablypolymorphic.com/blog/tactics/) on other implementation details.